 This afternoon, your Milwaukee Brewers will ring in their 2015 Opening Day by taking on the Colorado Rockies at Miller Park.
 For Brewers fans, it’s a day of joy and celebration—Baseball is back!
 The Brewers have a sort of decent chance at being sort of okay!—and a hell of an appetizer for tonight’s Badgers game.
 For the one and only Bob Uecker, it’s the start of his 45th (!) year as the voice of Brew Crew, and his 45th chance to regale radio listeners with top-shelf play calling and second-to-none anecdotes.
 And those anecdotes don’t get much better than the time Ueck encountered a furry convention in Pittsburgh.
 Let’s remember this watershed moment in broadcasting history, shall we?

-Yes, on July 4, 2007, as our nation celebrated its independence, Uecker and then-sidekick Jim Powell spent roughly 15 minutes during the Pirates-Brewers game discussing the “furrier” convention that was setting up shop in their hotel the night before.
+Yes, on July 4, 2007, as our nation celebrated its independence, Uecker and then-sidekick Jim Powell spent roughly 15 minutes during the Pirates-Brewers game discussing the “furrier” convention that had set up shop in their hotel the night before.
 It was the annual Anthrocon at the Westin Hotel, and Uecker and Powell were seriously creeped out.

 “The Pennsylvania Animal Society is down there to make sure none of the members of that convention are infected with anything.
 Licenses being issued this morning,” deadpanned Uecker.
 “Furriers!”